About the College

 The College presently includes four (4) schools which house three (6) master's degrees, fourteen (14) baccalaureate degrees and two (2) associate degree programs.
 The Master's of Science in Medical Dosimetry and Public Safety and Homeland Security as well as one (1) baccalaureate program, Public Safety Management, are offered off-campus only.
 For over twenty years, the College of Applied Sciences and Arts and the College of Liberal Arts have jointly offered the Master of Public Administration degree, Aviation Administration Concentration.

-The College maintains the third largest on-campus enrollment.
+The College maintains the largest enrollment (on campus and online) of all colleges at SIUC.
 The College serves students beyond the Carbondale campus.
 CASA provides opportunities for a variety of individuals off-campus to receive baccalaureate degrees in the areas of Automotive Technology, Aviation Management, Electronic Systems Technologies, Public Safety Management and Health Care Management and master's degrees in Medical Dosimetry in Public Safety and Homeland Security.

 The baccalaureate degree in Information Systems Technologies is offered through on-line delivery; 49 hours of upper-level and selected elective courses are available to students at various locations throughout the country.

 CASA is a significant revenue generating unit for SIUC.
 Credit hour generation as well as tuition contribute greatly to the overall productivity and income, respectively, of the campus.
+The tuition generated by Distance Education programs in the College composes approximately 30% of all DE revenue generated on campus.
 Additionally, the College's presence at SIUC serves to promote and enhance not only the educational and research mission and focus statements of SIUC but also the economic development of the region.
 Writers of the North Central Association of Colleges and Schools report (1999) concluded "...the College of Applied Sciences and Arts is accomplishing its mission and contributes to the mission of SIUC" (p.30).